Muddz/QuickShot/readme.md

 ## Example of simplest usage with defaults:

-Filename will be set to a timestamp.
+Filename defaults to a timestamp.
-Path will be set to `/Pictures` in the public storage.
+Path defaults to `/Pictures` in the public storage.
-Image format will set to `.JPG`
+Image format defaults to `.JPG`

 ```java
    QuickShot.of(view).setResultListener(this).save();